adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-misusing-the-select-control.md

 > &ldquo;Everything should be made as simple as it needs to be, and no simpler.&rdquo;
 > <br>&mdash; Albert Einstein

 Select menus are *not* meant to be used for navigation; it is merely a learned behaviour.
 Removing the submit button significantly degrades the experience for your users.
-The good news is that, if you simply put the submit button back (or use links instead) the problem disappears &mdash; *poof!*.
+The good news is that, if you simply put the submit button back (or use links instead) the problem disappears &mdash; *poof!*